Youngzt998/ziteng.yang.github.io/index.md

 ## **Current Future Plans**

 - Learn more things in Logics, Mathematics and Computer Science (especially in PL, Theory and System);
-- Raise a cat in 2 years (Right after passing my qualification examination)
+- Raise a cat in 2 years (I will immediately raise one after passing my qualification examination, sincerely.)